Acmlc/HackerNewsApp/README.md

 1. Open a new terminal and run the command, ng serve --open

-1. Browser should pop open in local host and see the list of stories (first run takes longer to load the stories please wait for couple seconds, if it doesn't then refresh the page)
+1. Browser should pop open in local host and see the list of stories (first time run takes longer to load the stories on the page please wait for a few seconds to view them)